okfn/opendatasurvey/MigrationNotes.md

                                 "description": "The expected value that will trigger this condition.", "type": ["string", "boolean", "number"]
                             },
+                            "isNotEmpty": {
+                                "description": "A boolean to determine whether an expected value is not an empty string, array or object, triggering the condition", "type": "boolean"
+                            },
                             "properties": {
                                 "description": "The properties to set if the Question with dependentId returns the value.", "type": "object",